fardog/dom-value-object-stream/README.md

 value object is only emitted when its values have changed.

 Internally, this looks at `event.target.name` and `event.target.value`, so be sure that any HTML element you're using has a `name` attribute.

-Unnamed elements are ignored.
+The stream will emit `'error'` events if `event.target` or `event.target.name` are not available.

 ## License